 Passengers in a car accident are in a unique position: they generally have two parties they can potentially recover from, the driver of the car they were traveling in, and the driver of the other vehicle.
-While fault is an important part of determining which driver to pursue, there are times where a passenger in an auto accident can attempt to collect under both drivers’ insurance policies.
+While fault is an important part of determining which driver to pursue, there are times when a passenger in an auto accident can attempt to collect under both drivers’ insurance policies.

-If you’ve been a passenger in a car accident and were a victim of a hit and run, you may have a hard time successfully filing a claim against the other driver’s insurance company.
+If you’ve been a passenger in a car accident and were a victim of a hit-and-run, you may have a hard time successfully filing a claim against the other driver’s insurance company.
 The reason is that you do not know who owned the car that hit you.

-Additionally, assuming you got the license plate of the hit and run vehicle, the accident report will not establish that the other vehicle’s owner was the driver at the time of the accident.
+Additionally, assuming you got the license plate of the hit-and-run vehicle, the accident report will not establish that the other vehicle’s owner was the driver at the time of the accident.
 That vehicle’s owner may deny the claim on that basis.

 In either case, you can typically file an uninsured driver’s claim with the insurance company who your driver has his insurance with.
 This works as a safeguard in situations where you don’t know the identity of the driver who hit you (and ran).

-Often, passengers and drivers are related to one another, or are family.
+Often, passengers and drivers are related to one another or are family.
 If you are in a car accident where you witness your family members being injured, you may have special damages which will increase the value of your claim.
 Quite often, multiple passengers are represented by the same attorney in a claim against an insurance company, which due to the cumulative effect of the representation, increases the value of the overall claim or case against the insurance company.

 Liability As A Passenger